 While you are in the hospital, a team of UCSF pediatric nurse practitioners and doctors are responsible for examining and caring for your baby.
-We recommend that in the final few months of your pregnancy, you choose a pediatrician, family doctor or nurse practitioner to provide medical care for your baby once you go home.
+We recommend that at 36 weeks of your pregnancy, you choose a pediatrician, family doctor or nurse practitioner to provide medical care for your baby once you go home.
 The baby's information will be forwarded to the healthcare provider you choose.
 Your baby's first appointment will be scheduled for you before leaving the hospital.
 You do not have to set up a pediatric appointment before your baby is due.